datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 The YODA procedure kindly placed a ``README.md`` file into the root of your dataset that you can use for this [#f4]_.

-.. importantnote:: Template for introduction to DataLad

-   If you plan to share your own datasets with people that are unfamiliar with DataLad, it may be helpful to give a short explanation of what a DataLad dataset is and what it can do.
-For this, you can use a ready-made text block that the handbook provides.
-To find this textblock, go to :ref:`dataset_textblock`.

 .. runrecord:: _examples/DL-101-130-113
    :language: console